dkh0387/nextjsblueprint/README.md

 - If we need to provide references from a parent component into an internal element of a child component we do need to use `React.forwardRef`
 - Example for that: `PasswordInput` child component inside the `SignUpForm`
+- Providing content to client components on session example:
+    - Problem: if we validate session, we trigger database traffic
+    - This happens only clientsides, so if frontend components make calls
+    - To avoid this, we can use a common `main/layout.tsx` file, where we fetch session once and provide it to all child clients
+    - To do so we need a session provider (see `SessionProvider.tsx`)